shadowoff09/whisper/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install`, start a development server:
+Once you've completed the steps above, you can start a development server:

 ```bash
 npm run dev